Jupiter

 What does Jupiter represent in a horoscope?

 In a horoscope, Jupiter is seen to represent good fortune, growth and the soul's search for wisdom.
-It is exalted in Cancer, indicating heightened generosity and emotional nurturing, and it has significant influence when placed in Aries, Scorpio or Capricorn.
+Historically, it was seen to be “exalted” in Cancer, indicating a heightened generosity and emotional nurturing.
+When placed in for example AriesScorpio or Capricorn, it expands the respective qualities of these signs.

 The electromagnetic field that surrounds us is mainly formed by the earth, the sun, sunring and moon.
 Compared with these vast sources of energy, planets have less impact, which is good to remember when you look at a horoscope.